All Five Boroughs in Less Than Three Hours: My Experience Running the 2024 NYC Marathon

 In that moment, how could you not dig deep, with everything that you have left?

-This year, the NYC Marathon was a race of deep gratitude, dedicated to the people of NYC, the unmatched NYC running community, the city where I live, all the cities I’ve come from, all the people I love, some of the best teammates and coaches in the world here I’m lucky enough to have in my corner, my training partner who’s been through it all with me, where I’ve been, and where I want to go.
-Watching over 50,000 other people around you, some completing their very first marathon (what an incredible first marathon experience!), accomplishing goals beyond their wildest dreams, while you’re alongside them accomplishing your own goals, is enough to bring you to tears.
-For me, whether I’m running or cheering on my people, the NYC Marathon will always be a citywide, maybe even international holiday.
+This year, the NYC Marathon was a race of deep gratitude for me, dedicated to the unmatched NYC running community, the city where I live, all the cities I’ve come from, all the people I love, some of the best teammates and coaches in the world here I’m lucky enough to have in my corner, my training partner who’s been through it all with me, where I’ve been, and where I want to go.
+Watching over 50,000 other runners around you, some completing their very first marathon (what an incredible first marathon experience!), accomplishing goals beyond their wildest dreams, while you’re alongside them accomplishing your own goals, is enough to bring you to tears.
+For me, whether I’m running in it or cheering on my people, the NYC Marathon will always be a citywide, maybe even international holiday.

 I finished my Sunday, Nov.
 3 off the only way I know how to after a marathon: with a burger, onion rings, a milkshake, and a beer.